OpenZeppelin/defender-templates/defender/contract-wizard-deployer/README.md

 ### Deploying an individual contract

-Deploy any individual contract to Ethereum mainnet or Goerli network and add the deployed contracts to Defender Admin.
+Deploy any individual contract to Ethereum Mainnet or Goerli Testnet network and add the deployed contracts to Defender Admin.

 - `yarn run deploy -- contract <arguments>` - General usage
 - `yarn run deploy -- help contract` - View help information in CLI